Testing for Weak password policy (OTG-AUTHN-007)

 - What characters are permitted and forbidden for use within a password?
-Is the user required to use characters from different character sets such as lower- and uppercase letters, digits and special symbols?
+Is the user required to use characters from different character sets such as lower and uppercase letters, digits and special symbols?

 - How often can a user change their password?
-How quickly can a user change his/her password after a previous change?
+How quickly can a user change their password after a previous change?
 Users may bypass password history requirements by changing their password 5 times in a row so that after the last password change they have configured their initial password again.

 - When must a user change their password?
 After 90 days?
-After account lockout due to excessive logon attempts?
+After account lockout due to excessive log on attempts?

 - How often can a user reuse a password?
 Does the application maintain a history of the user's previous used 8 passwords?

 - How different must the next password be from the last password?

 - Is the user prevented from using his username or other account information (such as first or last name) in the password?